langcog/metalab2/README.md

 ### Adding new or editing documentation/tutorial/report tabs

 Each tab in these 3 pages is an Rmd file under the `documentation`, `tutorials`, and `reports` folders, respectively.
 Simply add or edit an Rmd there.
 If you're adding a new tab or want to change the name of the tab, you need to edit the corresponding metadata file in the `metadata` folder.

+### Creating reports - no need to source dashboard/global.R

+In the previous version of metalab, all Rmd reports had a line: `source("../dashboard/global.R", chdir = TRUE)`.
+This is not needed, because the build script that renders the Rmd reports already has the code from that setup script, and its environment is accessible to the reports.

 ### Shiny apps